Geekflare

 What Is a Domain Expiry Checker?

-Letting either expire causes immediate problems — an expired domain registration can result in loss of the domain name, while an expired SSL certificate triggers browser security warnings that block visitors.
+Letting either expire causes immediate problems.
+An expired domain registration can result in loss of the domain name, while an expired SSL certificate triggers browser security warnings that block visitors.

 What the Tool Checks

-Data PointSourceWhat It Shows
+Data PointWhat It Shows

-RegistrarRDAPThe registrar managing the domain's registration
+RegistrarThe registrar managing the domain's registration

-Domain Expires / SSL Expires — Both stat cards show days remaining.
-Values in green mean more than 30 days remain.
+If the result shows green mean more than 30 days remain.
 Amber means 30 days or fewer.
 Red means already expired.

 Why Both Expiries Matter